vanamuthuV/react-basics/README.md

 - useEffect runs twice when the strictmode is on in react even though you have a empty dependency array

+- Hooks can't placed in conditional but inside the Hooks You can place a conditional for the statement

+- [] - Only renders initial and also acts as a Cleaning function

+- useEffect will be used when you have to change a data from the outside the component

 - It can mainly used in calling a function which a particular thing changes means the you have a state and a useeffect you need to call a function whnever the state chages therefor you use useEffect

     useEffecr(() => {